Basra97/2420-Assignment-3-p2/README.md

 >[!NOTE]
 Put your droplet ip in the server_name.

-2. Now continue on from task 3 in part 1 of the assignment (Task-3-Step 6).
+2. Now continue on from where you left off in part 1.(Task 3: step 6) [task 3: Configuration of nginx and creation of Server Blocks](https://github.com/Basra97/2420-Assignment-3?tab=readme-ov-file#task-3-configuration-of-nginx-and-creation-of-server-blocks)

 >[!NOTE]
-Complete until Task 5: System Information Page, then return to do the task 4: Load Balancer system information page below.
+Follow part 1 until Task 5: System Information Page, then return to do the task 4: Load Balancer system information.

 note to self: add internal link above.

-[task 3: Configuration of nginx and creation of Server Blocks](https://github.com/Basra97/2420-Assignment-3?tab=readme-ov-file#task-3-configuration-of-nginx-and-creation-of-server-blocks)

 ## Task 4: Load Balancer system information page